 When all is said and done, the question I have to answer is, did I still enjoy this film?
 The answer seems to trend towards yes.
 It is entertaining and funny in many ways, plus the cast isn’t too shabby.
 I think in part, it’s meant to be a kind of “basic” mystery (meaning not intricate) because the fun is in the ways people try to evade detection (to say more would be spoiler-y!) and keep a step (or two!) ahead of the game; and of course, in the characters themselves.
 Some of the film may feel like a bit of a letdown, but that’s subjective to me, and not to the viewers who, if you love a solid little Clue-like mystery, will find Knives Out supremely entertaining.

 (Disclosure: this post does contain affiliate links; if you buy anything through these links, I may receive a small percentage of the sale at no extra cost to you.
-Read the disclosure page for details.
-If you have purchased anything through our links, thank you.
-We’re grateful.)‘Knives Out’: This is a Fun but (un)Remarkable Whodunit!
+Thank you to anyone who makes a purchase through these links.
+Read the disclosure page for details.)‘Knives Out’: This is a Fun but (un)Remarkable Whodunit!
 A review of the 2019 film with Daniel Craig, Chris Evans and Ana de Armas. #Mystery #Movies #KnivesOut #ChrisEvans #DanielCraig Click To Tweet

 Content: There’s 2-3 uses of the f-word, along with profanity like sh*t, or the typical commonplace words.
 There may be a few instances of innuendo, and of course, the film deals with murder and a mystery of “whodunit.”